tytydraco/yessleep/out/I_crossreferenced_the_missing_persons_map_with_my_local_caves_I_wish_I_hadnt.md

 "Come..."

 Maybe it wasn't English.
-Maybe my mind was trying find meaning where there weren’t none.
-It sounded like two stones grinding together.
+Maybe my mind was trying find meaning where there weren’t any.

 Jess dropped the cooler lid.
 "What the hell was that?"